When is the next full Moon? Full Moon calendar dates for 2025

 Magazine gift subscriptions - from just £18.99 every 6 issues.
 Christmas cheer delivered all year!

-There are no supermoons left in 2024, but there's one more full Moon!
-The next full Moon is the aptly-named Cold Moon, rising on 15th December at 15:14 UTC.
+The last full Moon of 2024 was the aptly-named Cold Moon, rising on 15th December at 15:14 UTC.

 February's full Moon is known as the Snow Moon because February is one of the snowiest months in the Northern Hemisphere.
 Credit: Peter Olsen Photography / Getty Images